 - If you are seriously considering using a known donor from within or outside the family, talk this over with the counsellor at your clinic or have some independent counselling sessions as well as consulting a solictor.
 These can be helpful in challenging you with difficult thoughts and feelings that may be avoided when talking as a couple or with your potential donor.
 All good clinics will want all parties to the donation, including the partner of the donor, if there is one, to have counselling before going ahead with treatment.
 The British Infertility Counselling Association www.bica.net can help you find an appropriately qualified counsellor.

 What about the child?

-As a same sex couple you are likely to be giving some thought about how to manage not having a dad in the family.
+As a same sex couple you are likely to be giving some thought about how to manage not having a dad or mum in the family.
 This will be something that your child will notice anytime from age two onwards, so you need to think from early on how you will answer this question and support your child in responding to the questions of others.
-Research has shown that children of lesbian couples tend do very well.
+Research has shown that children of same-sex couples tend do very well.
 If you can feel proud, comfortable and confident about the decisions you have made then your child is likely to as well.

 What can help in keeping the child in mind –